-The Business Class Lounge at Doha’s Hamad airport, operated by Qatar Airways on behalf of oneworld carriers, features a complete array of amenities.
+The Silver/Business Class Lounge at Doha’s Hamad airport, operated by Qatar Airways on behalf of oneworld carriers, features a complete array of amenities.

 Guests will find a selection of snacks stocked and replenished 24 hours a day, as well as mini-sandwiches, salads, soups, pastries, and sweets.
 What would pass for a decent spread at a contract lounge feels limited for an international business class lounge: there are no hot entrees of any kind.
 The menu also has its idiosyncrasies, with a full selection of pastries at 11pm which would be much more adequate at breakfast time.